isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-december.md

 ______________

-## <a name="reminder-perpetual-software-in-the-cloud-solution-provider-csp-program-broadly-available-from-january-2021"></a><a name="7"></a>Przypomnienie: Oprogramowanie bezterminowe w programie Dostawca rozwiązań w chmurze (CSP) dostępne szeroko od stycznia 2021 r.
+## <a name="reminder-perpetual-software-in-the-cloud-solution-provider-csp-program-broadly-available-from-january-2021"></a><a name="7"></a>Przypomnienie: Oprogramowanie bezterminowe w programie Dostawca rozwiązań w chmurze (CSP) dostępne od stycznia 2021 r.

 ### <a name="categories"></a>Kategorie